misakimichy/misakikoonce.com/src/markdown-writings/how-to-query-multiple-markdown-files-in-the-same-component-in-gatsby.md

   { allMarkdownRemark: {...}, allMarkdownRemark: {...} }
 ```

-But, of course, the data object became `undefined` because the same key name cannot exist in an object.
+Of course, the data object became `undefined` because the same key name cannot exist in an object.

 ### How to solve this